storacha/RFC/rfc/egress-traffic.md

   }
   ```

-  We can also retrieve the upcoming invoice to find the total egress usage for the current subscription period - as long as the customer is subscribed to the new usage-based price.
+  Retrieve the upcoming invoice to find the total egress usage for the current subscription period:
-  Stripe reflects the usage as the quantity of the invoice item for a given subscription item.

   ```js
   const upcomingInvoice = await stripe.invoices.retrieveUpcoming({